izyware/izy-proxy/README.md

     * setTimoue internally

 # Changelog
+* Pass in the current session when making inline requests.
+* New impementation of Authorization header security
+    * Accept Bearer autorization tokens sent via the HTTP headers
+    * Updated the OPTIONS response to indicate that authorization headers are accepted when making cross domain calls.
 * added test/cloudwatch/base for running service tests on a live version
     * this will enable an automated task for doing tests on the live service from the IzyCloud enterprise dashboard
     * The following plug-ins are covered